Solopreneur in 2026: Why One Person Is Actually Enough

 Every solopreneur guide starts with "start small, then scale up and hire."
 That advice was written for 2014.
 It's 2026 now.

-In 2026, starting small as a solopreneur is the default.
+In 2026, starting small as a solopreneur isn't a fallback, it's the default.
 What's getting genuinely interesting is the question nobody was asking five years ago: Do you have to scale at all?

-Sam Altman spent 2024 predicting the first one-person billion-dollar company enabled by AI.
+In early 2024, Sam Altman told Reddit co-founder Alexis Ohanian about his tech-CEO betting pool for the first year a one-person billion-dollar company would appear, calling it "something that would have been unimaginable without AI, and now will happen."
 By early 2026, Forbes was covering the prediction as mainstream news.
-Pieter Levels runs a $3 million ARR portfolio alone.
-Midjourney crossed $200M ARR with about eleven employees — that's $18M per employee, a number no conventional startup playbook considered possible.
+Pieter Levels openly publishes a multi-million ARR portfolio he runs alone.
+Midjourney crossed roughly $200M ARR with about eleven people (widely reported in 2023 trade press), that's about $18M per person, a number no conventional startup playbook considered possible.

 This isn't a motivational post.
 It's a structural argument.
 The reason most people assume one person isn't enough is that four specific assumptions have stopped being true.